cbrnr/sleepecg/doc/source/datasets.md

 - Fill out the data access request form and wait for approval (you will be notified via email).
 - Once the request is approved, you can
     - download files manually from the "Files" tab on the respective dataset page (e.g. [MESA EDFs](https://sleepdata.org/datasets/mesa/files/polysomnography/edfs)) and
     - use your [NSRR token](https://sleepdata.org/token) to download files via the NSRR API.
+Your token will always stay the same and is valid for all datasets you have been granted access to.

 The code below shows how to read all records in the [MESA](https://sleepdata.org/datasets/mesa) dataset with SleepECG:
 ```python